-Bicarb can also be used to freshen gym clothes by soaking the items in sink with cool water and 5/6 tbsp of bicarb, rinse well then wash as normal.
+Bicarb can also be used to freshen gym clothes by soaking the items in the sink with cool water and five or six tablespoons of bicarb.
+Rinse well then wash as normal.

 Clean grout with a bicarb/water paste and an old or cheap toothbrush.
-Spread on then spray with vinegar.
+Spread on, then spray with vinegar.
 It should start bubbling!
-Then scrub gently with toothbrush (even an old electric one would work well).
+Next, scrub gently with toothbrush (even an old electric one would work well).
 Rinse well with clean water.

-Clean Tupperware, takeaway boxes and lunchboxes with bicarb.
-Sprinkle on clean sponge and wipe or for stubborn stains like tomato sauce, soak in a solution of 4 tbsp bicarb with a litre of water.
+Clean your Tupperware, takeaway boxes and lunchboxes with bicarb.
+Sprinkle on a clean sponge and wipe.
+For stubborn stains like tomato sauce, soak in a solution of four tablespoons of bicarb with a litre of water.